mihailpozarski/chilean-rutify/README.md

 # Chilean::Rutify

-Chilean Rutify makes rut validations and manipulation on Rails easy
+Chilean Rutify is a Rails gem that makes rut validations and manipulation easy

 ## Installation